AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v1/_authentication.md

 ### Generating API keys in the WordPress admin interface ###

-To create or manage keys for a specific WordPress user, go to WooCommerce > Settings > API > Keys/Apps.
+To create or manage keys for a specific WordPress user, go to JD Atina Web Services Microservices > Settings > API > Keys/Apps.

 ![JD Atina REST Web Services API keys settings](images/woocommerce-api-keys-settings.png)

 Click the "Add Key" button.
 In the next screen, add a description and select the WordPress user you would like to generate the key for.
 Use of the REST API with the generated keys will conform to that user's WordPress roles and capabilities.

 Choose the level of access for this REST API key, which can be _Read_ access, _Write_ access or _Read/Write_ access.
-Then click the "Generate API Key" button and WooCommerce will generate REST API keys for the selected user.
+Then click the "Generate API Key" button and JD Atina Web Services Microservices will generate REST API keys for the selected user.

 ![Creating a new REST API key](images/woocommerce-creating-api-keys.png)